George's Brook, Newfoundland and Labrador

 George's Brook is a designated place in the Canadian province of Newfoundland and Labrador that is a neighbourhood in the Town of George's Brook-Milton.
 It is north of Clarenville.

 History

+The community had a population of 170 in 1935, which has increased to 252 in 1961 and 280 in 1966.
 A post office opened in George's Brook in 1950 with its first postmistress being Mona Pelley.
-By 1956 it had a population of 197.
 In October 1985, the community got it first waymaster, Charles Pelley.

 In 2017, residents of George's Brook and the neighbouring community of Milton voted in favour of joining together to incorporate as a town.
 The Town of George's Brook-Milton was officially incorporated by the provincial government on May 8, 2018.

 Geography

 George's Brook is in Newfoundland within Subdivision K of Division No. 7.